znsio/specmatic-order-bff-java/README.md

 * [Specmatic Website](https://specmatic.in)
 * [Specmatic Documenation](https://specmatic.in/documentation.html)

-This sample project demonstrates how we can contract driven development and testing of a BFF by stubbing calls to domain api service using specmatic stub  option and domain api OpenAPI spec.
+This sample project demonstrates how we can practice contract-driven development and contract testing in a SpringBoot (Kotlin) application that depends on an external domain service.
+Here, specmatic is used to stub calls to domain API service based on its OpenAPI spec.

 Here is the domain api [contract/open api spec](https://github.com/znsio/specmatic-order-contracts/blob/main/in/specmatic/examples/store/api_order_v1.yaml)